 Also, keep in mind that Insurance & service agreements are two distinct things: while the policies seem nearly identical and what you get with them is similar, there is a key difference.
 With insurance, if the insurer has financial troubles paying out, you will be protected by the Financial Services Compensation Scheme.
 With service cover, you have less legal recourse if the firm heads for financial difficulties.

-Hopefully your policy explains what it is in clear and concise language.
+Hopefully, your policy explains what it is in clear and concise language.
 If you are unsure, the provider offering the cover (not always the same as the firm that sells it) should state somewhere that they are regulated by the Financial Conduct Authority – this is insurance.
+You can check our appliance insurance policy here.